 The District operates five school buildings; one high school (192,836 square feet), one middle school (180,558 square feet), and three elementary buildings (totaling 208,632 square feet).
-The average age of the five buildings is 34.40 years.
-This past fiscal year the District began a two-year project to redo the HVAC system at Simley High School.
-The new system, when completed, will bring the building up to the presently required air quality standards for new construction.
-The total two-year cost of the Simley project is \$5.6 million.
+The average age of the five buildings is 32.60 years.
+This past fiscal year, the District completed a two-year project to redo the HVAC system at Simley High School.
+The new system has brought the building up to the presently required air quality standards for new construction.
+The total two-year cost of the Simley project was \$5.6 million.
 The new HVAC improvements have an estimated useful life of 40 years.
-Hilltop Elementary school also had an HVAC project improvement project completed this summer in the 1964 and 1968 wings of the building.
+Hilltop Elementary school also had an HVAC project improvement project completed this past summer in the 1964 and 1968 wings of the building.
 The total cost of the Hilltop HVAC improvements was \$2.4 million.